Thank You, Educators!

 Dear Educators,

-As the iCivics Director of Educator Engagement, it’s a true privilege to work alongside such dedicated, thoughtful educators.
-Your resilience, initiative, and care you show for your peers and students shape everything we create.
+As Director of Educator Engagement here at iCivics, it’s a true privilege to work alongside such dedicated, thoughtful educators.
+The resilience, initiative, and care you show for your peers and students shape everything we create.
 Whether you are new to the profession or have spent years in the classroom, your commitment shows up in ways both big and small.

 We’ve heard your insights and feedback, and in that spirit, we’re excited to share a preview of what’s ahead: